Mel B: Ex-Nanny Lorraine Gilles Is Holding My Sex Tapes

 New court documents filed on Friday, April 7, reveal that former Spice Girl, Mel B, believes that her former nanny, Lorraine Gilles, is holding her sex tapes, allegedly for extortion.
 Mel B had earlier alleged that her husband, Stephen Belafonte, got nanny Gilles pregnant and later paid for her abortion.

-TMZ reports that Mel B’s lawyers Larry Bakman and Susan Wiesner claimed in court on Friday, that Belafonte had threatened repeatedly to smear Mel’s name and destroy her good reputation by releasing her sex tapes.
+TMZ reported that Mel B’s lawyers Larry Bakman and Susan Wiesner claimed in court on Friday, that Belafonte had threatened repeatedly to smear Mel’s name and destroy her good reputation by releasing her sex tapes.
 The lawyers claimed that Belafonte has been using the threats as a way of maintaining control over Mel B and that Mel has been living in fear that her former nanny, Gilles, 25, or her husband, Belanfonte, 41, could release the sex tapes.

 Mel B pictured laughing with her former nanny Lorraine Gilles on an Ibiza getaway https://t.co/3PM8RhHbm9 pic.twitter.com/8s74Kr926x